How A Mobile Home Refinance Works

 Mobile home owners may also have the option to refinance to a personal loan.
 Personal loans often have fewer restrictions compared to other mortgage refinancing options.
 Other advantages of refinancing to a personal loan include having faster approval timelines, lower closing costs and shorter term lengths.

 To refinance a mobile home or manufactured home mortgage, you’ll need to own the land the home is on and have it on a permanent foundation.
-When you refi, you’ll need to pay closing costs that cover the cost of a new appraisal, title search and any additional fees.
+When you refi, you’ll need to pay closing costs that cover the expenses of a new appraisal, title search and any additional fees.

 Whether refinancing is right for you depends on the real estate market, your finances and what you’re trying to accomplish with a refinance.
-Whether you’re looking to take cash out of your equity or lower your monthly payments, refinancing can be a positive option for your mobile or manufactured home.
+If you’re looking to take cash out of your equity or lower your monthly payments, refinancing can be a positive option for your mobile or manufactured home.

 Interested in refinancing?
-Start an application online with Rocket Mortgage® to explore your home financing options.
+Start an application online with Rocket Mortgage to explore your home financing options.

 Related Resources